How not to cheat

 Warning: we’re going to kill the romance for you here.
 If you still believe in true love and soulmates, look away now…

 “There’s no single ‘right’ person out there for you,” says Dr Janet.
 “There’s no perfect fit for anyone.
 Ever.
-Different partners bring out different traits in you and it’s about your choice.
-You choose whether you’re able to put up with this particular person and if you’re ready to settle down.”
+Different partners bring out different traits in you.
+It’s honestly more about how they make you feel.
+You choose whether you’re able to overlook their slightly more annoying traits (cause we all have them) and if you’re ready to settle down.”

 Fancying other people is totally normal, and not a sign you’re in the wrong relationship, as there’s no perfect relationship out there.
 However, if the feelings get stronger, it may be a sign you’re not ready to ‘choose’ the person you’re with right now.